elementor/elementor/docs/modules/tabs-v2/index.md

           // The module should be loaded only when `nestedElements` is available. await elementor.modules.nestedElements;

-          // Create the TabsV2 moodule.
+          // Create the TabsV2 module.
           new ( await import( '../editor/module' ) ).default();
       } );
       ```